Zubaida Yazdani: Biography

-Yazdani also supervised the translation of Nazir Ahmad Dehlvi's novel Taubat-Al-Nusuh (English: Repentance Of Nussooh: The Tale Of A Muslim Family A Hundred Years Ago) from Urdu into English.
-This is an important literary work of the late 19th century on the life of Muslims in India.
+Yazdani also supervised the translation of Nazir Ahmad Dehlvi's novel Taubat-Al-Nusuh (English: Repentance Of Nussooh: The Tale Of A Muslim Family A Hundred Years Ago) from Urdu into English: A literary work of the late 19th century on the life of Muslims in India.

 Yazdani taught for more than three decades in college in Hyderabad, India, where she was one of the main founders of a college for women.
 She also started the Hyderabad School for Languages and Science in London, teaching primary, junior and secondary pupils in Urdu as well as the curriculum subjects of English, mathematics, computer studies, French, and Arabic to students from primary to O and A Levels.